ripl-ttic/ros_blockly_backend/README.md

 # ROS Blockly Backend

-A ROS package that simplifies robot interaction using the Blobkly web interface
+A ROS package that simplifies robot interaction using the Blockly web interface

 ### Acknowledgements